Studebaker Proving Ground

 the Russian Army expressed its dissatisfaction with the change.

-Studebaker US6 trucks were not only manufactured as cargo trucks but 750
+It gets cold in Russia in the winter!
+Studebaker US6 trucks were not only manufactured as cargo trucks but

-gallon water tankers, semi-tractor (6x4) and dump trucks.
+gallon water tankers, semi-tractors (6x4) and dump trucks.

 This undated four page brochure on Studebaker's contribution to the war